dme65/pySOT/docs/options.rst

 | Tipaluck Krityakierne, Taimoor Akhtar and Christine A. Shoemaker.
 | SOP: parallel surrogate global optimization with Pareto center selection
   for computationally expensive single objective problems.
-| Journal of Global Optimization, 66(3): 417–437, 2016.
+| Journal of Global Optimization, 66(3): 417-437, 2016.

 The core idea of SOP is to maintain a ranked archive of all previously evaluated points, as per non-dominated sorting between two objectives, i.e., i) Objective function value(minimize) and ii) Minimum distance from other evaluated points(maximize).
 A sub-archive of center points is subsequently maintained via selection from the ranked evaluated points.
 The number of points in the sub-archive of centers should be equal to (or greater than) the number of parallel threads.
-Candidate points are generated around each ‘center point’ via the DYCORS sampling strategy, i.e., an N(0, sigma^2) distributed perturbation of a subset of decision variables.
+Candidate points are generated around each 'center point' via the DYCORS sampling strategy, i.e., an N(0, sigma^2) distributed perturbation of a subset of decision variables.
 A separate value of sigma is maintained for each center point, where  sigma is decreased if no progress is registered in the bi-objective objective value and distance criterion trade-off.
 One point is selected for